Keihan-otsukyo Station: Platforms

-Adjacent stations

 History

 The station opened on March 1, 1946 as Ōjiyama Station (皇子山駅, Ōjiyama-eki).
 The station was constructed at the middle position of two closed stations: Yamagami Station (山上駅), suspended on May 15, 1945 and closed upon the opening of Ōjiyama Station, and Sazanami Station (漣駅), closed on August 15, 1944.
 Due to a road construction project, the station was moved 52 meters north to the present location on March 18, 2006 from the original location.

 The station name was changed to Keihan-otsukyo on March 17, 2018.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 2997 passengers daily (boarding passengers only).